xcart/xcart-docs/_pages/kb_en/translation_and_localization/localizing_your_store/configuring_currency.md

 ---
 By default X-Cart supports two types of currencies - transactional currency and display currency.

-Transactional (or default) currency is the currency in which the prices in the store are set and kept in the database and in which all customer transactions are processed in X-Cart.
+Transactional (or default) currency is the currency in which the prices and all product-related costs in the store are set and kept in the database and in which all customer transactions are processed in X-Cart.

 Display currency is the currency in which prices are displayed to customers in the storefront.
 X-Cart can have different display currencies set up provided the {% link "Multicurrency" ref_2tPJubPU %} addon is installed and enabled.
 Otherwise, all prices and product related costs are displayed in the default currency configured in a store.